 o Family and Parenting:

 o Family Day: 2019 Family Day will take place July 9th.
 This year’s theme will be “Living Substance Free is Out of this World” (space themed).
-Over 1200 people were served last year.

-o YEC: Not present, no updates
+o YMCA: Not present, no update.

-o Science Zone: Not present, no updates
+o VIBES: Not present, no update.

 o Community Prevention Strategies Group